-FINDING: The proposed legislative changes will be implemented by Ordinance No. 2022-014 upon approval and adoption by the Board of County Commissioners.
+FINDING: The proposed legislative changes will be implemented by Ordinance No. [number TBD] upon approval and adoption by the Board of County Commissioners.
 This criterion will be met.

-A. Statewide Planning Goals and Guidelines
+B. Statewide Planning Goals and Guidelines

 Goal 1: Citizen Involvement: The amendments do not propose to change the structure of the County's citizen involvement program.
-Notice of the proposed amendments were provided to the Bulletin for each public hearing.
+Notice of the proposed amendments was provided to the Bulletin for the Board public hearing.

 Goal 2: Land Use Planning: This goal is met because ORS 197.610 allows local governments to initiate post acknowledgments plan amendments (PAPA).
-An Oregon Land Conservation and Development Department 35-day notice was initiated on August 25, 2021.
-The Planning Commission held a public hearing on September 29, 2022 and the Board of County Commissioners held a public hearing on November 21, 2022.
-This Findings document provides the adequate factual basis for the amendments.
+An Oregon Land Conservation and Development Department 35-day notice was initiated on August 17, 2022.
+The Planning Commission held a public hearing on September 22, 2022 and the Board of County Commissioners will hold a public hearing on [TBD].
+The Findings document provides the adequate factual basis for the amendments.